 Here, two load balancer instances are deployed as a clustered pair.
-This is Loadbalancer.org's traditional HA mode where one appliance is the master and the second is the slave.
+This is Loadbalancer.org's traditional HA mode where one appliance is the Primary and the second is the Secondary.

-• Under normal conditions the master is active and the slave is passive.
-If the master fails, the load balanced services (VIPs) will be automatically brought up on the slave.
-When failover occurs, the EIP is still associated with the same private IP address, but it's now active on the slave
+• Under normal conditions the Primary is active and the Secondary is passive.
+If the Primary fails, the load balanced services (VIPs) will be automatically brought up on the Secondary.
+When failover occurs, the EIP is still associated with the same private IP address, but it's now active on the Secondary.

-- For a correctly configured pair, changes made to load balanced services on the master will be automatically replicated to the slave - Both master and slave appliances must be deployed in the same subnet/Availability Zone to allow VIP(s) to be brought up on either appliance - Please refer to page 45 for detailed steps on configuring this mode
+- For a correctly configured pair, changes made to load balanced services on the Primary will be automatically replicated to the Secondary. - Both Primary and Secondary appliances must be deployed in the same subnet/Availability Zone to allow VIP(s) to be brought up on either appliance. - Please refer to Configuring High Availability using two Instances (Primary & Secondary) for detailed steps on configuring this mode.